isomerpages/moe-peircesec/_co-curriculum/Applied Learning Modules (ApLM).md

 description: ""
 variant: tiptap
 ---
-### Power Boating for Leisure

-Conducted by the Singapore Polytechnic, Power Boating for Leisure provides students with the knowledge and skills to handle powered pleasure crafts in Singapore.
-It emphasises the practical aspects of good seamanship, and allows students to apply their knowledge from Geography and Mathematics to calculate and estimate navigation.
-The course also exposes students to exciting career opportunities in cruise ship and leisure boating industry.
-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQeB4DUOo0AqbVHxjnQU3xDR3z-EXzzmFqVoTFp4UxmoDXNb71Dt2lFfgX_i5FXnSYdYCuuZcOpfDg5/embed?start=false&amp;loop=false&amp;delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true"></iframe>
+<h3>Applied Learning @ Polytechnics</h3>
+<p>ApLM are enrichment modules that broaden the learning experiences of students
+and complement the secondary school curriculum with a focus on the practical application of knowledge.
+These modules provide our students with applied learning opportunities – learning that involves learning by doing, learning about the real world, and learning for life.
+It allows students to discover their interests and strengths and make informed education and career choices.</p>
+<p>At Peirce Secondary School, we expose Secondary 2 - 4 students to ApLMs
+@ Polytechnics to inspire them to have an aspirational pathway to work towards.
+These modules will be conducted at the Polytechnics, and may take place during Term time or the school holidays.</p>